Hyderabad Is Ready for Next-Gen MFA

 Password based authentication does not actually verify who is on the other end of the digital connection.
 This leads to anonymous users hiding behind compromised credentials which represent the weakest link in cybersecurity.

-This is what I discussed in my webinar with Anuj Gupta (Managing Director of Hitachi Systems Micro-Clinic), Srikanth Appana (Executive VP of Technology at Bharat Financial Inclusion Ltd.), Susheel Walia (Deputy CISO of Advance Auto Parts India), Jagdish Kumar (Sr. VP IT and Technology Services at Cigniti Technologies), and Amit Kumar Rustagi (VP & Head of IT at Aragen Life Sciences).
+This is what I discussed in my webinar with Anuj Gupta (Managing Director of Hitachi Systems India), Srikanth Appana (Executive VP of Technology at Bharat Financial Inclusion Ltd.), Susheel Walia (Deputy CISO of Advance Auto Parts India), Jagdish Kumar (Sr. VP IT and Technology Services at Cigniti Technologies), and Amit Kumar Rustagi (VP & Head of IT at Aragen Life Sciences).

 We will discuss how organizations can transition from weak, password based authentication solutions to strong next generation, identity based multi factor authentication.